 Even with perfect execution, an acceleration of growth can be accompanied by a squeeze on profit margins.
 By keeping a close eye on key metrics, you can measure, improve, and align your marketing, product or service, and team with the direction you need to move in for sustainability.

-Regularly evaluate your direct revenues and costs
+A final note: Regularly evaluate your revenues and costs

 Being aware of the direct revenues and costs associated with your business model is an essential, ongoing priority for startups — these are need-to-know insights about your company’s financial performance.